“Soup of the evening, beautiful…” Lewis Carroll

 Tarhana soup, which has existed in Turkish cuisine for centuries, is one of the most loved by everyone, despite its varying flavours.
 As it is both gentle and natural, it is one of the first introduced foods in the nutrition of babies.

-If you want to make tarhana with ingredients at home, click for the recipe.
-If you have ready-made tarhana available to you, making tarhana soup will take you just 10 minutes to prepare with few ingredients.
+If you have ready-made tarhana available to you, making tarhana soup will take you just 10 minutes to prepare with a few ingredients.

 Click here for an easy and delicious tarhana soup recipe from Istanbul on Food.